How to Get The Most From Equi’s Original Formula

 - Choose organic dairy when you do eat it, as well as some dairy-free alternatives such as almond, oats and hazelnut milk (be sure it’s sugar-free!)

 - Staying hydrated with herbal teas (especially green, ginger tea and Tulsi) and filtered water.
 So simple but so important!

 Get less of:

 Try not to overdo these foods, especially if suffering with low energy/lethargy, poor immunity, headaches, bad PMS, bloating and – we don’t advocate cutting out everything fun (I mean you’ve gotta live right?).
 But do be mindful about eating too much of these food groups each day.

-- All added sugar in drinks, confectionary, deserts, snacks, cereals, low fat diet foods or snacks.
+- All added sugar in drinks, confectionery, desserts, snacks, cereals, low-fat diet foods or snacks.

 - Refined white carbs (white rice, white pasta, pizza, white bread and cakes/biscuits) where possible in favour of wholegrain, as above.

-- Alcohol – yes of course you can have it but try to get 3 nights off minimu per week and not combine all your drinking days together.
-You maybe better off with red wine or white spirits with soda, lime, or low sugar tonic over sweet cocktails and white wine.
+- Alcohol – yes, of course, you can have it but try to get 3 nights off minimum per week and not combine all your drinking days together.
+You maybe better off with red wine or white spirits with soda, lime, or low sugar tonic over-sweet cocktails and white wine.

 - Super fatty cuts of meat or fatty processed meats such as sausages, ham or chorizo.

 How to get restful sleep